 Our study has several limitations that warrant acknowledgment.
 Firstly, we note the disproportionate number of iOS screenshots compared to Android, with only two out of 16 screenshots being Android-based.
 This potential bias toward iOS users could impact the generalizability of our results, considering the influence of sampling bias on survey validity, as highlighted by Royal et al. \cite{royal2019survey}.
 However, we cannot definitively conclude whether participants' preference for a particular mobile OS significantly influenced their ability to detect smishing SMSes accurately in our survey.

 Secondly, we acknowledge the potential compromise in results due to simulated study conditions \cite{schechter2007emperor, lain2022phishing}.
 Participants viewed screenshots within the Qualtrics survey, rather than directly from their messaging app.
 This approach was chosen to prioritize participant security and privacy.
 Additionally, it aimed to eliminate bias by providing with the same viewing context for each message.
 Lastly, it is important to recognize that in a setting where participants are aware of a security study being conducted, they tend to be more cautious.
 To mitigate this effect, we initially inquired about participants' likelihood to interact with and their comfort level in interacting with all messages before introducing the topic of real or fake messages at a later stage of the study.

 Additionally, to measure to elements of the message content, we intentionally excluded the context of whether a message was expected or triggered by user activity.
 While this information can be important for distinguishing real from fake messages, we believe the necessary information to determine a message's authenticity can be found within the content itself.
 This approach allowed us to focus attention on the AOI in the message, acknowledging that this limitation may affect the realism of the study.

-Next, we recognize the potential impact of survey fatigue, given the extensive nature of our survey.
+Lastly, we recognize the potential impact of survey fatigue, given the extensive nature of our survey.
 It comprised a pre-survey demographics questionnaire, 32 multi-part main survey questions, and five post-survey questionnaires.
 Fatigue may have affected participants' attention, potentially influencing result accuracy.
 Nevertheless, the substantial number of responses received suggests that participants engaged thoughtfully with our survey, and a high level of interaction can contribute to result validity \cite{wei2023skilled}.

-Lastly, as mentioned in section 4.5, we identified a slight tendency for participants with higher scores on the Attention Control (ATTC) survey to be less likely to interact with both real and fake messages.